-Under Cargill’s Supplier Diversity Program for non-federal governmental procurement opportunities, Cargill recognizes certifications from the National Minority Supplier Development Council (NMSDC) and/or the Women’s Business Enterprise National Council (WBENC).
+Cargill recognizes certifications from the National Minority Supplier Development Council (NMSDC), the Women’s Business Enterprise National Council (WBENC), and/or WEConnect International.
 For federal government procurement opportunities, Cargill recognizes certifications from the Small Business Administration (SBA).

 The Cargill Supplier Diversity Initiative is open to Minority-owned businesses that are certified by the National Minority Supplier Development Council (NMSDC).

 To learn more about certification through NMSDC, contact: